 ARR entitles artists and their beneficiaries to receive a royalty on a resale of an original work of art which reaches or exceeds the sterling equivalent of €1,000 (in the UK.
 This threshold differs throughout Europe).
 ARR falls under the general umbrella of copyright law and applies only to works of art that are still in copyright.

-ACS is a not-for-profit company dedicated to the administration of Artist’s Resale Right.
+ACS is a not-for-profit Community Interest Company dedicated to the administration of Artist’s Resale Right.
 We currently represent over 1,000 artists and their estates.

 The British Art Market Federation was founded in 1996 to represent the leading organisations in the UK’s art and antiques market.
 Member organisations of BAMF include The Society of London Art Dealers (SLAD) and The Association of Art & Antiques Dealers (LAPADA).